 Harvest/Divest: If activity is weak in strength and the industry is not attractive then it’s likely one you should consider exiting or closing down.

-Now it’s important to note that these are guides not gospel, so keep in mind you’ve got to consider the wider factors and future potential of your business unit and market.
+Now it’s important to note that these are guides not gospel, so keep in mind you’ve got to consider the wider factors and future potential of your business unit, market, and industry structure.

-Industry attractiveness is a measurement of how easy it would be for you to have success within the market.
+Industry attractiveness is a measurement of how easy it would be for you to have success within the market and establish a competitive position.
 The more profitability potential in your market then the more attractive it is for the company.

 Some of the elements you should consider: